MoncefDj/Kaizen/Knowledge Repository/Book Notes/Peak How to Master Almost Anything by Anders Ericsson & Robert Pool/README.md

 ## 3| Mental Representations

 - Mental representation refers to our understanding or knowledge about something.
 It is a distinguishing factor between experts and novices.
 Experts possess a clearer, more sophisticated, precise, and complex mental representation compared to novices.

+## 4| The Gold Standard

+- Deliberate practice is characterized by the following traits:

+  1. It focuses on skills that others have already mastered and for which effective training techniques exist.
+A knowledgeable teacher or coach oversees the practice.
+  1. It pushes individuals outside their comfort zones, requiring them to attempt tasks just beyond their current abilities.
+This demands maximum effort, even if it's not enjoyable.
+  1. It involves specific, well-defined goals aimed at improving targeted areas of performance.
+A plan is created to make small changes that lead to overall improvement.
+  1. It requires full attention and conscious effort.
+Merely following instructions is not enough; individuals must concentrate on their practice goals and make adjustments as needed.
+  1. It incorporates feedback and adjusts efforts based on that feedback.
+Initially, feedback comes from the teacher or coach, but eventually, individuals must learn to self-monitor and make corrections.
+  1. It relies on effective mental representations.
+As performance improves, mental representations become more detailed, allowing for better monitoring and correction of mistakes.
+  1. It involves building or refining existing skills by focusing on specific aspects and gradually improving them.
+This step-by-step approach leads to expert performance.
+  1. It's important for beginners to receive proper fundamental skills to avoid the need for relearning at more advanced levels.

+  In summary, deliberate practice is a focused, challenging, and goal-oriented approach to skill development that relies on feedback, mental representations, and step-by-step improvement.